ImroBr/phamwiki/ETA.md

 * Theoretical example
 * Example of historical factual application

+## Best practices/ things to avoid
+Before constructing an event tree, there are rules of thumb that are to be considered: <sup>[[5]](#references)</sup>
+* All probabilities must be greater than or equal to zero and less than or equal to one \
+  $`0 \leq P(x) \leq 1`$
+* Sum of probabilities corresponding to a horizontal chance node column must be equal to one
+* Probabilities for each branch must be conditional on all preceding branches (all prior pathway events)

+Additionally, these rules

+* Each branch represents an event
+* An event sequence must be logical, but not necessarily chronological
+* Branches must be [mutually exclusive](#used-terminology) and collectively exhaustive](#used-terminology)

+1.

 ## Pros and cons
 Following are advantages and disadvantages of utilizing ETA.